 With the rise of the gig economy and homeworking it’s important to help people working in remote teams to feel connected.
 If they aren’t aligned to your shared mission and purpose productivity, morale is in danger of dipping.

 It’s not easy to keep a dispersed team feeling connected and engaged, so many managers are looking to solve this growing challenge.

 The challenge for remote teams with existing forms of communication

 We know email isn’t always the best communication tool for keeping people in touch with each other.
 It’s easy to trigger misunderstandings and the size of most inboxes mean people don’t read or miss messages.

 There’s some brilliant productivity apps and tools out there.
-From Slack and Basecamp to Google Drive and Teamwork, they all help us work efficiently regardless of location.
+From Slack and Basecamp to Google Drive and Microsoft Teams, they all help us work efficiently regardless of location.
 These are usually project or task-based.

 Web conferencing tools are a staple of remote teams/remote working and are great for smaller single-purpose meetings or a webinar session.
 However, many organisations haven’t invested in specialist network infrastructure to support video conferencing.
 Because of this, calls are prone to audio dropouts which can lead to missed sentences and friction.
 In larger meetings, people can find it difficult to share their voice.

 Prof Robert E Kelly had unexpected viral fame in 2017 when his children crashed his live TV interview to the amusement of millions of people who later watched the clip.